cloudscribe/cloudscribe.SimpleContent/README.md

 # cloudscribe SimpleContent

-A simple, yet flexible content and blogging engine for ASP.NET Core that can work with or without a database.
+A simple, yet flexible content and blog engine for ASP.NET Core that can work with or without a database.
 This project has borrowed significantly from [Mads Kristensen's MiniBlog](https://github.com/madskristensen/MiniBlog) both for ideas and code but re-implemented and extended in the newer ASP.NET Core framework.

 This project supports content pages in addition to blog posts, you can create and edit both pages and blog posts in the web browser or using [Open Live Writer](https://github.com/OpenLiveWriter/OpenLiveWriter)